Trump-Kim summit: What it would take to move forward

 While there will likely be smiles and handshakes creating the impression of a successful summit, it's what happens behind closed doors that will be the true markers of any progress.

+Trump and Kim are scheduled to meet privately on Tuesday in a 45 minute one-on-one meeting where only their interpreters will be present.
+They will later be joined by their senior advisers for a second round of meetings to be followed by a working lunch.

-And that activity has already been happening for the past week as American and North Korean negotiators have been meeting at the Demilitarized Zone (DMZ) between North Korea and South Korea.
-Separate from the talks in Singapore, where negotiating teams dealt with the logistics of the summit, the DMZ meetings have focused on the substance that will lead the way forward.
+But serious talks between the two sides have been going on for more than a week at the Demilitarized Zone (DMZ) between North Korea and South Korea.
+Separate from the talks in Singapore, where negotiating teams dealt with the logistics of the summit, the DMZ meetings focused on the substance that will lead the way forward.
+And on the eve of the summit, the negotiating teams that met at the DMZ continued their talks in Singapore.

 What's the likeliest outcome from a Trump summit?